Introduction

 Sometimes debcargo marks files as suspicious, most of the time those are tests written in C for -sys crates.
 Whitelist them like this:

-whitelist = [tests/foo.c"]
+whitelist = ["tests/foo.c"]

-Example: lidadwaita-sys
+Example: libadwaita-sys

 Some crates depend on a crate with an alpha/beta version strings. debcargo will